Our people

 Deputy Director, Research

 Romy has a background and qualifications in psychology and a PhD in medical sciences.
-She has received comprehensive training in research methodology and has extensive experience in clinical and non-clinical research, systematic reviews, meta-analysis, mixed-methods research and statistical analyses of large population health datasets.
-Romy is researching the use and efficacy of naturopathic modalities as well as projects exploring yoga, Tai Chi and self-care in the context of chronic illness.
+She has received comprehensive training in research methodology.
+She has extensive experience in clinical and non-clinical research, systematic reviews, meta-analysis, mixed-methods research and statistical analyses of large population health datasets.
+Romy is researching the use and efficacy of naturopathic modalities and projects exploring yoga, Tai Chi and self-care in the context of chronic illness.

 Deputy Director, Education